-The night was darkest over the sea, the flush of humidity echoing off the waves swept up into the young man's face, ruffling his perfectly untidy hair.
+The night was darkest over the sea.
+The flush of humidity echoing off the waves and swept up into the young man's face, ruffling his perfectly untidy hair.
 The black of his eyes was reflected in the sky and the water, and he inhaled the frosty air, laying back into dew-drenched grass alongside the runway of the Osaka International Airport.
-His black V-neck shirt rustled along his chest as another plane took off beside him, and he watched it fade into the dark clouds overhead.
+His shirt rustled along his chest as another plane took off beside him, and he watched it fade into the dark clouds overhead.

 Harry sighed, happy for a relaxing moment.
 He checked his watch to see he had about twenty minutes before he needed to find Albus and prepare for the flight.
-He chuckled when he thought about the old man.
+He chuckled when he thought of the older man.
 He was probably inside searching through one of the gift shops for any new gizmos to bring with him and add to his collection.
 The guards at the security check point had stared at Albus as if he were about half as barmy as he really was when they saw all the toys in Albus' carryon.
 Before, when old men acting the way Albus did was clearly unacceptable, Harry used to switch bags with him.
 Harry's bag carried more practical things that a man twice his age would carry: Books, music, newspapers, food.
-Albus' bag had about all the things that a boy Harry's age would have: magazines, music, some magnetic bits that you could make up into a small sculpture, flubber, and a slinky.
+Albus' bag had about all the things that a boy Harry's age would have: gossip magazines, music, some magnetic bits that you could fashion into a sculpture, Play-Doh, and a slinky.

 Harry remembered when he bought the slinky for Albus when they had finally come out of seclusion in the mid-1940s.
 Albus had been fascinated with it, and took it on the plane with them when they decided on a vacation to Fiji later that year.
-The honeymooners and business executives stared at the old man while he 'ooo-ed' and 'aaahhh-ed' at the toy for the whole twelve hours they were on the plane from Mexico.
+The honeymooners stared at him while he 'ooo-ed' and 'aaahhh-ed' at the toy for the whole twelve hours they were on the plane from Mexico.

-Harry was completely happy with his companion.
-Albus had been his closest friend for over seven thousand years, and despite the age difference, he found more things in common with him than most people could hope to find in another.
+Albus had been his closest friend for over seven thousand years and, despite the age difference, he found more things in common with him than most people could hope to find in another.
 When Harry was human, he had grown used to being alone after his parents had been murdered when he was only a year old.
-The group he lived in was very violent.
+The group he lived amongst was very violent.
 Harry had read up in some books that they had grown into a large people that people referred to as the Celts.
 That was after Harry's time though.

 They had been prepared to kill Harry and relieve themselves of the burden of raising a newborn that didn't belong to anyone when Albus had turned up and offered to take him off their hands.
 After raising Harry for well over a decade, he decided that Harry would be his companion, and after Harry gave him his permission, he bit him.
 Albus' history was a mystery to many, however Harry was a special case.
-Albus was everything that Harry needed in his life as per the moment.
-He was his confidant, his father, his grandfather, his teacher, his mentor, his best friend.
-Albus had been known to pull the age card on Harry before, but for the most part, they acted the part of two friends, but to the outsiders, they were grandfather and grandson.
+Albus was everything that Harry needed in his life.
+He was his confidant, father, grandfather, teacher, mentor, and best friend.
+Albus had been known to pull the age card on Harry before, but for the most part, they acted the part of two friends.
+To outsiders, they were grandfather and grandson.

-Harry smiled as he heard his old friend's boots clicking on the runway behind him.
+Harry smiled as he heard his friend's boots clicking on the runway behind him.
 He sat up quickly and turned to see Albus in a Seattle Mariners baseball cap and Seahawks football jersey thrown over his dress shirt and trousers.
 Harry sighed.
 It was going to be another embarrassing plane trip to Seattle, Washington.
 Albus and Harry had a system for where their next destination was after they had tired of their current position.
-Osaka had sated both of them for over thirty years in the country outside of the city.
+Osaka had intrigued both of them for over thirty years.
 There wasn't a lot of speculation, and the man that was in charge of their affairs made sure they weren't disturbed during their dormancy.
 The scheduled seclusion suited both of them perfectly, since they were both private people anyway.
 It helped not having to deal with the hustle and bustle of human life.
 They preferred to just float through unnoticed.
 It definitely worked.